My Eclectic Bites

 Instructions

-1. Dice the Roman tomato into small chunks and transfer to a colander.
-Sprinkle ½ teaspoon of salt and let it sit for 20 minutes (this process will help draw out water from the tomato).
+1. Dice the tomatoes and transfer to a colander.
+Sprinkle with ½ teaspoon salt and let sit 15 to 20 minutes to draw out excess water.

-2. While the tomato is draining, mince the jalapeno and onion.
+2. While the tomatoes drain, mince the jalapeño and onion.

-4. Add the red wine vinegar and mix until everything is well incorporated.
-Taste and add pinch of salt, if needed.
+4. Stir in the red wine vinegar until well combined.
+Taste and add more salt if needed.

 Notes